avesta-hq/voice-content-platform/README.md

 If you encounter any issues or have questions:
 1. Check the [Issues](https://github.com/yourusername/voice-content-platform/issues) page
 2. Create a new issue with detailed information
-3. Include your browser, OS, and any error messages
+3. Include your browser, OS, and any error messages.

 ---